Understanding Inpatient Rehabilitation

 - Speech therapy: Works with patients in the areas of functional communication skills (speaking and understanding), problem solving, thinking, eating and swallowing.
 Speech/language therapy may also assess and train patients on the use of assistive technology for communication functions.

-- Social Work/Case Management: Helps the patients and family understand the rehabilitation process and help identify resources in the community to assist with functional independence at home.
+- Social Work/Case Management: Helps the patients and family understand the rehabilitation process and to identify resources in the community to assist with functional independence at home.
 They also work with insurance providers and other agencies to coordinate care upon discharge.

 Preparing for Discharge